 Cha Ming, who had been keeping his sharp eyes constantly alert, spotted a blue glint in the distance.
-Their group approached what seemed to be a plant covered in blue bells.
-This Blue Bell Frost Flower was an herb that flowered only in the winter.
-In most other countries, it would be difficult to find it as the ground was covered in snow.
-This forest was the perfect place to look for the frost flower, and often, groups of adventurers would get into fights over them.
-Although their group had had a fair number of fights with both spirit beasts and humans, they did not encounter any particularly strong groups.
+Their group approached what seemed to be a plant covered in bluebells.
+This bluebell frost flower was an herb that flowered only in the winter.
+In most other countries, it would be difficult to find, as the ground was covered in snow.
+This forest was the perfect place to look for the frost flower, and groups of adventurers would often get into fights over them.
+Although their group had had a fair number of fights with both spirit beasts and humans, they had not encountered any particularly strong groups.
 The groups that could pose a problem to them were mostly in the middle region of the forest.

-Cha Ming carefully bent down to pick the delicate blue bell-like flowers.
-He was careful not to touch these flowers directly.
-After carefully clearing the other nearby plants, he withdrew a small clear sickle which had been provided by his teacher.
-This clear sickle was made of a mysterious precious material called Soul Alloy.
-Soul alloy was a mysterious material that was not formed from the five elements, and was especially sensitive to soul force.
-This same material was used to forge soul pearls and other soul-force related objects.
+Cha Ming carefully bent down to pick the delicate bluebell flowers.
+He was careful not to touch the flowers directly.
+After carefully clearing the nearby plants, he withdrew a small clear sickle that had been provided by his teacher.
+This clear sickle was made of a mysterious precious material called soul alloy.
+Soul alloy was a mysterious material that was not formed from the five elements and was especially sensitive to soul force.
+This same material was used to forge soul pearls and other soul-force-related objects.

-Shortly after plucking the blue bells, he used his soul force to carefully transport them to a small opaque box; the bells would only keep their freshness for twelve hours after they were picked, unless they were stored with special means.
-This box was made from a special material called soul jade.
+Shortly after plucking the bluebells, he used his soul force to carefully transport them to a small opaque box; the bells would only keep their freshness for twelve hours after picked, unless they were stored with special means.
+The box was made from a special material called soul jade.
 Soul jade was much more affordable than soul alloy but very brittle.
 Fortunately, his teacher had lent him many such boxes and a bag of holding to store the many herbs that they had been tasked to gather.

-After cutting off and storing the last of the nine tiny blue bells, Cha Ming frowned and stood up and looked off in the distance.
-They were fairly close to the middle forest, and the possibility of a group of powerful beasts was constantly on his mind.
-Off in the distance he could barely make out the figure of a large, black hound.
+After cutting off and storing the last of the nine tiny bluebells, Cha Ming frowned and stood up and looked off in the distance.
+They were fairly close to the middle forest region, and the possibility of a group of powerful beasts was constantly on his mind.
+Off in the distance, he could barely make out the figure of a large black hound.

-Often, their group often didn’t need to fight at all, as Cha Ming’s newly-found baleful aura inspired fear into man and beast alike.
+Their group often didn’t need to fight at all, as Cha Ming’s newly found baleful aura inspired fear in man and beast alike.
 Even the girls were afraid of Cha Ming when he started fighting.
-Was this one of these legendary cases where a kind buddha became a vicious demon?
+Was this one of these legendary cases where a kind Buddha became a vicious demon?
 Only time would tell.
 It was apparent that Cha Ming himself didn’t notice this change.